Herodotos-Project/Herodotos-Project-Latin-NER-Tagger-Annotation/README.md

 # Herodotos Project NER Annotation and Tagger

 This repository includes texts annotated for named entities as part of the [Herodotos Project](https://u.osu.edu/herodotos/) (Ohio State University / Ghent University) as well as a BiLSTM-CRF ([Lample et al., 2016](https://arxiv.org/abs/1603.01360)) NER tagger pre-trained on said annotation.
-Please check out the [Humanities Entity Recognizer](https://github.com/alexerdmann/HER) for more details on how it was trained).
+Please check out the [Humanities Entity Recognizer](https://github.com/alexerdmann/HER) for more details on how it was trained.

 ## Annotation